Tomographer/tomographer/README.md

 ### Install using PIP — the easy way

-The simplest way to install the `tomographer` Python package is to use `pip`:
+First, make sure you install the prerequisites.
+(You do have to install the `numpy` and `pybind11` dependencies manually before installing `tomographer`.
+This is because `pip` apparently doesn't know how to correctly handle build-time dependencies.)

+    # If using *conda*:

-    > sudo -H pip install numpy pybind11
+    > conda install numpy gcc
-    > sudo -H pip install tomographer
+    > conda install -c conda-forge pybind11

-Or, for a user installation which is not system-wide:
+    # OR: if using *pip* by itself:

-    > pip install numpy pybind11 --user
+    > pip install numpy pybind11

+All `pip` commands (e.g. `pip install SOMEPACKAGE`) might have to be prefixed by `sudo -H` (e.g. `sudo -H pip install SOMEPACKAGE`) if you need administrator priviledges, or you can use the option `--user` to install into a user directory (e.g. `pip install SOMEPACKAGE --user`).

+Now, install `tomographer` itself, using `pip` (this also works within a *conda* environment):

+    # for both *conda* and *pip* users:
-    > pip install tomographer --user
+    > pip install tomographer

 When installing `tomographer` using `pip`, you don't need the Eigen and Boost prerequisites, as they are bundled along with the `tomographer` python package.

-*Note: You do have to install the `numpy` and `pybind11` dependencies manually before installing `tomographer`.
-This is because `pip` apparently doesn't know how to correctly handle build-time dependencies.*
+**Important for conda users: You must use the same version of GCC as the libraries bundled in conda itself.** Conda itself provides a version of gcc (`conda install gcc`), and you might have to specify this explicitly:

+    > CC=path-to-conda/bin/gcc CXX=path-to-conda/bin/g++ pip install tomographer

 ### Install from source — advanced